meganwilder/Credit_Card/README.md

 Grid Search: I used H2o's grid search to train and validate numerous models at once based on different hyper-parameter levels.

+## Performance Metrics
 ![](figs/Picture11.png)

+You can see my ROC and precision recall curves below.
+ROC isn’t very useful for imbalanced data as it doesn’t reflect the minority class well.
+Instead the precision-recall curve is a better to highlight differences between models for imbalanced data sets as precision is directly influenced by class imbalance.
 ![](figs/Picture12.png)

 ![](figs/Picture13.png)

+In the variable importance graph below, the top variables contribute more to the model than the bottom ones.
+Here, V14 and V10 are the two most significant variables.
+Too many variables can result in overfitting.
+In order to mitigate overfitting I could reduce the number of variables used to only the most important variables.
 ![](figs/Picture14.png)

+Partial dependence plots gives a graphical depiction of the marginal effect of a variable on the response (fraud in our case).
+For the most important variable, V14, the probability of fraud is highest from negative 20 to about negative 5 then decreases rapidly as V14 approaches 0.
 ![](figs/Picture15.png)